What do the numbers mean on a pair of binoculars? An objective view

 So, now your know what the numbers mean on a pair of binoculars.
 Hurrah!
 As you’ll have noticed, there’s no perfect pair for every scenario and finding the right magnification and objective lens size is a balancing act.

-The most popular binocular magnification and objective lens size combo is 8x42, like that present in the excellent Nikon Prostaff 7S.
+The most popular binocular magnification and objective lens size combo is 8x42, as seen in the excellent Nikon Prostaff 7S.
 This pretty much hits the sweet spot for birders, giving enough magnification to appreciate an animal’s grace, while still giving the user a wide field of view and the opportunity to effectively track it when it moves.
 A 42mm lens lets in just the right amount of light.

 You should carry binoculars on every adventure.
 If you’re popping your bins in your daypack and heading out on a hike, you’ll probably want something a little lighter and more portable than what a birder would take to the nearby reserve or estuary.
 Therefore, most bins designed for general outdoor use, often referred to as compacts, have much smaller objective lenses, usually around 25mm or 28mm.